kevonc/kevoncheung.com/content/articles/20210114-the-mom-test.md

 We keep learning and sharing
 We know that it is important to share user interview insights, but it is impossible for the entire team to be talking to customers directly.
 We set up a system to take notes and validate hypotheses that the whole team can review.
 This way we keep a transparent validation flow and avoid biases.

 But of course, even with the right framework in place, running user interviews and extracting the right information are still some of the hardest parts of building startups.
-We made a ton of mistakes in our journey and learned to avoid these traps in the future.
+We made a ton of mistakes in our journey and <a href="/user-interview-traps">learned to avoid these traps</a> in the future.